 - a.
 Convert the present Hele-On Bus routes and services to a "hub-and-spoke" system, with paratransit vehicles bringing passengers from outlying areas to Hele-On Bus hubs and also distributing passengers within the Hilo area. - b.
 Coordinate County transit services with special needs paratransit services and school transportation. - c.
-Provide park-and ride lots at key regional sites to promote commuter ridership. - d.
+Provide park-and-ride lots at key regional sites to promote commuter ridership. - d.
 Strengthen County capability and resources to operate the transit system and increase ridership. - e.
 Ensure that pedestrians can access bus stops safely.

 - a.
 Prepare a County-wide Transit Master Plan to provide an overall framework for transit improvements while incorporating user input from each district. - b.
-Improve transit service operations by: - Increasing transit service to a minimum of two additional runs during peak hours; - Establishing demand responsive transit in subdivisions; - Providing commuter express bus service from Pāhoa to Hilo and Volcano to Hilo; and - Establishing a hub-and-spoke transit system, in which transit circulators are teamed with trunk routes on major highways. - c.
-Develop transit hubs at the following locations: - Kea'au (Primary Hub): In-town location near commercial centers or on State lands adjacent to the soccer fields; second site could include a new Mass Transit Agency (MTA) baseyard and headquarters; - Pāhoa (Secondary Hub): On County-owned sites, either adjacent to Pāhoa Community Center or on Highway 130 near Kahakai Boulevard where the new fire and police stations are planned; - Volcano (Secondary Hub): Either at Cooper Center or on other available land; and - Mountain View or South Kulani (Secondary Hub). - d.
+Improve transit service operations by: - 1) Increasing transit service to a minimum of two additional runs during peak hours; - 2) Establishing demand responsive transit in subdivisions; - Providing commuter express bus service from Pāhoa to Hilo and Volcano to Hilo with local bus or paratransit services to feed selected stops in order to provide service to a broader area; and - 4) Establishing a hub-and-spoke transit system, in which transit circulators are teamed with trunk routes on major highways. - c.
+Develop transit hubs at the following locations: - Kea'au (Primary Hub): In-town location near commercial centers or on State lands adjacent to the soccer fields; second site could include a new Mass Transit Agency (MTA) baseyard and headquarters; - Pāhoa (Secondary Hub): On County-owned sites, either adjacent to Pāhoa Community Center or on Highway 130 near Kahakai Boulevard where the new fire and police stations are planned; - 3) Volcano (Secondary Hub): Either at Cooper Center or on other available land; and - 4) Mountain View or South Kulani (Secondary Hub). - d.
 Provide park-and-ride lots at the transit hubs and within Hawaiian Paradise Park at one or two of the proposed village/town center sites, where the community-owned parcel could serve as a parking lot for commuters, as well as a location for farmers' markets. - e.
-Provide express bus service for commuters from Pāhoa to Hilo and Volcano to Hilo.
-Local buses or paratransit services could feed into selected stops in order to service broader areas. - f.
-Develop a cooperative program with the Department of Education and private schools to provide student passes for the Hele-On Bus. - g.
-Launch a public education campaign promoting transit services, tailoring them to target populations such as youth, commuters, and the elderly. - h.
-Cultivate public/private partnerships, such as employer-sponsored bus passes. - i.
-Expand the staff of the Mass Transit Agency to provide greater support for public relations, route planning and coordination, technical operations and fleet management. - j.
-Investigate other incentives to increase ridership, such as continuance of free fare program, convenient bus ticketing systems, reduced monthly rates for residents and special needs populations, adding airport and post office service and tourist passes.

-k.
-Work with Hawai'i Department of Transportation (DOT) in creating safe pedestrian conditions for using mass transit.
+Develop a cooperative program with the Department of Education and private schools to provide student passes for the Hele-On Bus. - f.
+Launch a public education campaign promoting transit services, tailoring them to target populations such as youth, commuters, and the elderly. - g.
+Cultivate public/private partnerships, such as employer-sponsored bus passes. - h.
+Expand the staff of the Mass Transit Agency to provide greater support for public relations, route planning and coordination, technical operations and fleet management. - i.
+Investigate other incentives to increase ridership, such as continuance of free fare program, convenient bus ticketing systems, reduced monthly rates for residents and special needs populations, adding airport and post office service and tourist passes. - j.
+Work with Hawai'i Department of Transportation (DOT) in creating safe pedestrian conditions for using mass transit. - k.
+Expand Hele-On transit service to include regular service to both the Hilo and Keahole International Airports from all existing and future service routes.